BuddyWinte/tab-changer-9000-improved/README.md

 # tab changer 9000
-change the tab this is meant for smoresxo.shop.
+change the tab easily. this is meant for smoresxo.shop.